What is a smart factory?

 2. Quality

-There are a variety of causes that lead to poor quality including environmental, machine, or human error.
+There are a variety of causes that lead to poor quality, including environmental, machine, and human error.
 The key is detecting these issues early and often so they can be resolved before they bloom into bigger problems.
-Catching and resolving issues early will typically lead to significant improvements in scrap rates, lead times, and yield.
-Better quality of products means fewer defects.
-In industries such as automotive, this can mean the avoidance of devastating product recalls and potential tragedies for customers.
+Catching and resolving issues early typically improves scrap rates, lead times, and yield.

 3. Improved processes